mytalbot/saga_package/README.md

 library(sagadata)

 ### Path definition (Where are the sample files and the SIF?)
-path           <- "path to your samples"
+path           <- "path to sample files"

 ### saga_gentargets; automatically generates an empty (!) sample information file
 # Modify the columns: Filename, Batch, Group, Vector, TrueLabel